Applications can be submitted from 16 March to 27 March 2020, at 15.00 (local Helsinki time), using the following two electronic application forms:

 The right to complete non-degree studies can be applied for by submitting a basic application or a teacher application.

 The teacher application can be used to apply for the right to complete the basic and intermediate study modules in a discipline representing a school subject to be taught.
 Applicants can apply for the right to complete an entire module or incomplete parts of a module.
 Applicants granted the right to pursue non-degree studies will be notified of the studies that they must complete to obtain the qualification.
+If the applicant has an old equivalency statement, the studies might change from those specified in the statement.

 The disciplines equivalent to school subjects at the Faculty of Arts are ethics, English, Spanish, philosophy, Finnish as the second national language, history, Italian, Japanese, Chinese, Latin, Swedish language and literature for native Swedish speakers, minority religions (Islam), Portuguese, French, Swedish, German, Russian, Estonian, and native language and literature/Finnish as a second language.
 For detailed information about the Faculty’s disciplines representing school subjects and related studies, please see here.